ZiadEltity/Apache-Web-Server/README.md

 ## Jenkins File to deploy the Ansible Playbook

-#### Run GroupMembers script to fetch the admin members when the failure of the pipeline and save it in "MEMS" variable
+#### First stage: To run GroupMembers.sh script to fetch the admin members when the failure of the pipeline and save it in "MEMS" variable
     stages {
         stage('Bach Script Execution') {
             script {